wlsf82/i-HOPe-im-IN/TestPlan.md

 **Actual result:** Failed ❌

-When clicking in the name of a customer without contact info (United Brands), the app crashes with the following error:
+When clicking in the name of a customer without contact info (e.g.: United Brands), the app crashes with the following error:

 ![app-crash-when-no-contact-info](./app-crash-when-no-contact-info.png)